-Being a woman, I play various roles everyday such as a wife, a daughter, a daughter in law, a sister, a friend and the list goes on.
-Many a times I feel exhausted and I desperately long for some”me time”.
-There have been a lot of times when I felt I needed to be alone, to spend some time with myself and get some space, to think about my life, to realise I am an individual and I exist.
-For me this is only possible when I travel and I travel solo.
+Being a woman, I play various roles every day such as a wife, a daughter, a daughter in law, a sister, a friend and the list goes on.
+Many times I feel exhausted and I desperately long for some”me time”.
+There have been a lot of times when I felt I needed to be alone, to spend some time with myself and get some space, to think about my life, to realize I am an individual and I exist.
+For me, this is only possible when I travel and I travel solo.
 Being on my own allows me to have time for myself, listen to myself and let go of all the worries of my everyday life.

 I know many women who travel solo and of many who are planning to do so.
-Out of the ones I know, there are only few who traveled safely without facing any incidents.
+Out of the ones I know, there are only a few who traveled safely without facing any incidents.
 However, being lucky a few times doesn’t mean you will be every time.
-NO I don’t intend to discourage anyone here from travelling solo however having travelled solo so many times and having hitchhiked from one state to another I personally would like to share a few tips and tricks.
+NO I don’t intend to discourage anyone here from traveling solo, however, having traveled solo so many times and having hitchhiked from one state to another I personally would like to share a few tips and tricks.
 It’s all about ” know before you go”.

 Having said this I also believe that as long as one follows the basic safety precautions, one should be just fine and safe.
-Below are few good to know tips which might help you travel safe.
+Below are a few good to know tips which might help you travel safely.

 1. Spend extra for your safety.
 Ensure you book your stay well in advance.
 While checking in at your hotel ensure to do a thorough check for any hidden cameras or anything unusual

 2. Avoid taking taxis off the street if you are not familiar with the region/language.
 Instead, ask your hotel to book you one.
 It might cost you a little more but this should be a safer option

 3. Don’t look confused when you are out and about.
 Pretend you are familiar with the city and know your way.
 Don’t try to flash paper maps that show that you are a tourist

 Suggested Read - Life hacks for solo travel